m-houm/parseq_analyze/README.md

 **Read Demultiplexing**
 - Uses freebarcodes software to assign a barcode to each of the reads in each of the post_fastp fastq files.
-    - Freebarcodes decoding uses barcoding mapping csv
+    - Freebarcodes based decoding uses barcoding mapping csv
     - Freebarcodes decoding does barcode search with error provided
     - Outputs text file for each plate with barcode assigned to each read in /run_directory/freebarcodes_output
 - Separates reads from freebarcodes decoded file into respective well-level fasta files for each plate in /run_directory/demultiplexed/plate